oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

-# Use `GitHub Copilot app modernization for Java on Azure` to migrate this project
+# Workshop: migrate this project to Azure

 > [!IMPORTANT]
 > `GitHub Copilot app modernization for Java on Azure` is in preview and is subject to change before becoming generally available.